mondlivundla/AirBnB_clone/README.md

 AirBnB clone
-This is a simple implementation of the AirBnB object management system in Python, following the steps outlined in the prompt.
+Thisis a simple implementation of the AirBnB object management system in Python, following the steps outlined in the prompt.

 Command Interpreter
 The command interpreter is a command-line interface for managing AirBnB objects.
 The following classes are defined in the implementation: BaseModel, User, Place, City, and State.